 - Juice from 1 small lime

-Chop the tomatoes, pepper, onion and cilantro, and add to a small bowl
+- Chop the tomatoes, pepper, onion and cilantro, and add to a bowl

-Mix everything together, and let the ingredients hang out for a little while.
+- Mix everything together, and refrigerate until ready to serve.
 It tastes better the longer it sits!